 - Keep it simple.
 If you are a print designer, don’t worry about building a fancy website.
 If you aren’t trained in web design, this could take away from your portfolio.
 Don’t be afraid to display your work on sites like Instagram, Behance, or Dribbble.

-- Don’t rely on school projects for your portfolio.
-Many times these do not have real-world application.
+- Don’t rely on school projects for your design portfolio.
+Many times these do not have real-world applications.
 Design logos, ads, brochures, flyers, etc. for make-believe companies that really show off what you are capable of.
 It doesn’t matter that these were not for real clients.
 Employers just want to see what you can do.

 - Volunteer your services.
 Many churches and nonprofits need design work but do not have the funds to hire one.
 This is a great opportunity to build your portfolio, get experience working with clients, and gain recommendations.

 - If you don’t think a piece is an example of your best work, don’t include it.
 Employers would rather see 5-6 very strong pieces than 20 mediocre ones.